4050 W. Memorial Rd.

 I did not try the Pot Roast myself, but I was told it was excellent, and should be on the “best items” list (and it is so listed).
 If you are expecting meat and vegetables mixed together, be advised that they sell the potatoes and vegetables separately (the entire serving with vegetables was about $5).

-I also liked the Minestrone Soup, which I thought was a little on the spicy side (it’s better to have too much flavor than to have too little).
-Like the pot pie, it seemed to be freshly made and healthy without tasting like “hospital food” that was prepared for patients on a special diet.
+The Minestrone Soup was excellent, and I liked the fact that it was a little on the spicy side (it’s better to have too much flavor than to have too little).
+It seemed to be freshly made and healthy without tasting like “hospital food” that was prepared for patients on a special diet.

 15 Bean Soup